alibaba/GraphScope/docs/analytics_engine.rst

 Writing Algorithms in Pregel
 ----------------------------------------------

-In addition to the sub-graph based PIE model, `graphscope` supports vertex-centric
-`Pregel` model as well.
+In addition to the sub-graph based PIE model, `graphscope` supports vertex-centric `Pregel` model as well.
 You may develop an algorithms in `Pregel` model by implementing this.

 .. code:: python

-    from graphscope.analytical.udf import pregel
+    from graphscope.analytical.udf.decorators import pregel
     from graphscope.framework.app import AppAssets

     @pregel(vd_type='double', md_type='double')